Lowering the Base of Class E Airspace on the East Coast

 • What is the rationale behind the change to AGL from AMSL?
 I have a concern that pilots operating in vicinity of the G/E boundary will be at a higher risk to a safety occurrence (particularly between aircraft with XPDR with to one without.

-David V asked about 3 years ago
+David V asked almost 4 years ago

 The use of AMSL becomes problematic with respect to terrain, when introduced below 8500 ft.